-The Family Educational Rights and Privacy Act (FERPA) is a federal law designed to protect the privacy of education records.
+FERPA is a federal law designed to provide university students with access to and control over the privacy of education records.
 It also provides guidelines for appropriately using and releasing student education records.
-FERPA considers the student as the "owner" of her or his education record, and the institution as the "custodian" of that record.

 In accordance with FERPA, students are notified of the following rights